AhmedNayel-1/bigchief45.github.io/content/posts/setting-up-elastic-beanstalk-health-checks-with-a-django-application/index.md

 def get_ec2_instance_ip():
     """
-    Tries to obtain the IP address of the current EC2 instance in AWS
+    Try to obtain the IP address of the current EC2 instance in AWS
     """
     try:
         ip = requests.get(